JoshuaFouch/MopManiaCode/README.md

 - Here is how to clone a repo through GitHub and Visual Studio: https://youtu.be/E2RjolZw1TM?si=IroP4w3ByeC10OZW
           - this is how you can take the code from this repository and put it into your IDE

+# INCLUDE GUARD ADVICE

+- For Header files
+-           make forward declarations (class enemy)
+-       DO NOT #include other header files

+- For implementation files
+-           this is where you #include other header files

+- In the main game .cpp file
+-           #include all header files and other libraries needed

+# When we are coding

+- make sure everyone is working on DIFFERENT files to make sure there is no conflicts within the code.